-- o Sitting at the bar is prohibited. - o No more than 15 individuals may sit at one table. - o Bars are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Bars that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - Bars shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Bars serving carry-out orders must designate areas for ordering that are at least six feet apart.
+- Bars are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
+Bars that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - Bars shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - O Bars serving carry-out orders must designate areas for ordering that are at least six feet apart.
 These areas should be clearly marked on the floor for customer convenience.
 Marks should also indicate six foot distances between patrons waiting in line to order.
-Items sold through carry-out shall not be consumed onpremises. - Outdoor live entertainment is only allowed following the rules set forth on pages 16-20. - Dance clubs are prohibited. - Bars or other establishments with a state AR-Conditional permit may operate as standard restaurants under these guidelines, regardless of their use designation by the city of New Orleans.
-These establishments must adhere to all of the restaurant guidelines set forth herein and in the Comprehensive Zoning Ordinance. - Breweries, Microbreweries, Distilleries and Microdistilleries shall be allowed to open with social distancing at 25% indoor capacity and 100% of outdoor permitted occupancy or 50 people outdoors, whichever is fewer, and they must follow the State Fire Marshal guidelines for "Restaurants Cafes Bars."
+Items sold through carry-out shall not be consumed onpremises. - o Live entertainment is allowed only following the rules set forth on pages 18-21. - Dance clubs are prohibited. - Bars or other establishments with a state AR-Conditional permit may operate as standard restaurants under these guidelines, regardless of their use designation by the city of New Orleans.
+These establishments must adhere to all of the restaurant guidelines set forth herein and in the Comprehensive Zoning Ordinance. - Breweries, Microbreweries, Distilleries and Microdistilleries shall be allowed to open with social distancing at 50% indoor capacity and 100% of outdoor permitted occupancy

+(maximum of 250 seated patrons) and they must follow the State Fire Marshal guidelines for "Restaurants Cafes Bars."